quelixir/secad/docs/docs/certificate-template-variables.md

 2. **Missing data**: Verify that the transaction has all required related data
 3. **Formatting issues**: Ensure proper HTML structure
 4. **Currency display**: Check that the transaction has a valid currency code
+5. **Certificate number conflicts**: Check for duplicate certificate numbers in the same year

 ### Debugging